nxproject/workspace/readmes/README_MOBILE.md

 ## Themes

-You can select from a pallete of colors to be used as your rtheme.
+You can select from a pallete of colors to be used as your theme.
 Gray is the default.

 ## Adding link to device Home Page